 Day 2 – On Arrival in Chengdu you will be met by our guide and taken to the hotel.
 You have private transfers thus you can arrive at any time.
 If you can not book a convenient flight to Chengdu you can arrive in Beijing, we will assist you with transfers, hotel accommodation and a connecting flight to Chengdu the next day.
 D

 Day 3 – After breakfast travel by coach to Dujiangyan where you are staying for the next five nights to volunteer with the panda bears.
-On arrival in Dujiangyan check into your hotel and have lunch before taking the short ride to the Panda Base, where you will be met by Mr. Wei and have an introductory meeting, familiarizing you with the Panda Center and your work as a Volunteer.
-After the meeting and receiving your working uniform you are free to explore the base.
+On arrival in Dujiangyan check into your hotel and have lunch before taking the short ride to the Panda Base, where you will be met by Mr. Wei and have an introductory meeting, familiarizing you with the Panda Center and your volunteer work with the pandas.
+After the meeting and receiving your working uniform you are free to explore the Panda Base.
 Later on return hotel in Dujiangyan, a pleasant resort town.
 In the evening dinner is in a local restaurant near the hotel.
 B L D

 Day 4 – Volunteer work with the pandas.
 Working hours are from 9:00 a.m until about 11:00 a.m and from 2:30 p.m until about 4:00 p.m.
-At all other times you are free to take pictures and observe the pandas.
+At all other times you are free to take pictures and observe the panda bears.
 B L D each day.

 Day 5 – Volunteer work with the pandas.
 B L D

-Day 6 – Today embark on a very special day excursion to a new panda base, designed especially to train pandas that are released back into the wild.
-After a few month with the mom the panda youngster is moved into another enclosure where there is less human contact and feeding.
-When the panda has adjusted to being more on his own, he is moved into a third enclosure with even less human care and feeding.
-This continues until the panda has reached a stage where he is fending for himself.
+Day 6 – Today embark on a very special day excursion to a new panda sanctuary, designed especially to train young pandas to be released back into the wild.
+After a few month with the panda mom the panda baby is moved into another enclosure where there is less human contact and feeding.
+When the panda baby has adjusted to being more on his own, it is moved into a third enclosure with even less human care and feeding.
+This continues until the panda has reached a stage and an age to fend for itself.
 After this stage the panda is released into the wild.
-The program has showed some positive results.
+The program has shown some positive results.
 From the first stage to last stage the panda keepers dress in panda costumes to make the panda think that he is living among other pandas and not humans.
 Our panda tour is the only tour to take you there.
 B L D

 Day 7 – Panda tour volunteer work with your panda in Dujiangyan.
 B L D

-Day 8 – A day excursion taken you to the Bifengxia Base today.
+Day 8 – A day excursion takes panda tour participants to the Bifengxia Panda Base today.
 Bifengxia is a breeding base where you have the privilege to visit with the panda babies born this year.
-Because of the close relations our partner in Beijing has with the panda bases, you are the only visitors allowed into this area.
-No one else, volunteer or tourist is allowed to get into this area.
+Because of the close relations our partner in Beijing has with the panda bases, we are the only panda tour visitors allowed into this to visit the panda babies.
+No one else, volunteer or tourist, is allowed to get into this area.
 On the return drive we stop in an ancient Chinese village that has little changed over the centuries, a beautiful place to spend an hour or two.

 Day 9 – This morning panda tour members bid the panda bears goodbye and return to Chengdu stopping en route for a tour through the Moon Bear Sanctuary.
 Moon bears are black bears with a distinctive yellow crescent across their chests.
-Over the centuries many of these bears have been captured and locked up in small cages for the extraction of their bile which is priced in Chinese medicine.
+Over the centuries many of moon bears have been captured and locked up in small cages for the extraction of their bile which is priced in Chinese medicine.
 Although illegal now, it is not strictly enough enforced.
 Here are a few sentences from Jennifer who has visited the moon bears in March of 2017.